- Nanotechnology 101

 - Publications and Resources

-Cancer is primarily characterized by the uncontrolled proliferation of cells and their ability to metastasize.
-Despite significant advancements in the fight against cancer, it remains a challenging medical problem, particularly in the lungs, breast, liver, prostate, pancreas, and brain.
-To date, systemic chemotherapy is a common approach to the chronic management of cancer in patients.
-However, systemic toxicity is a major drawback, limiting the utility and effectiveness of chemotherapeutics.
-Recent research efforts in the development of drug delivery systems have concentrated on targeted delivery and controlled release of the drug or other agents in the tumor in order to increase the therapeutic ratio.
-Oncologic IGDD is a therapeutic method where tumor localization and drug delivery are guided and monitored through noninvasive imaging.
-A full implementation of IGDD will require drugs that can be imaged or identified in the body as they enter the blood stream, are localized at the target, and are then released or otherwise activated to provide focal treatment.
+Despite significant advancements against many types of cancer, neuro-, and cardiovascular diseases, challenging medical problems remain in each indication.
+To date, systemic therapy is a common approach to the chronic management of many diseases, including cancer.
+However, systemic toxicity is a major drawback, limiting the utility and effectiveness of such therapies.
+Recent research efforts in the development of drug delivery systems have concentrated on targeted delivery and controlled release of the drug or other agents in the target in order to increase the therapeutic ratio.
+IGDD is a therapeutic method where target localization and drug (or biologics) delivery are guided and monitored through noninvasive imaging.
+A full implementation of IGDD will require drugs (or biologics) that can be imaged or identified in the body as they enter the blood stream, are localized at the target, and are then released or otherwise activated to provide focal treatment.
 The goal in IGDD is to optimize local delivery of the therapeutic pharmaceutical to the target tissue and provide microanatomical and functional imaging feedback on the therapeutic process(es), including during treatment and monitoring.